Mohammed-Khamis99/AWS-Projects/WordPress Scalable and Resilient Architecture on AWS/README.md

 ![Image](https://github.com/user-attachments/assets/c8b9ddb8-e5a9-460d-b6c4-9f2e59348dc8)

-*Create SSM Parameter Store values for wordpress* Storing configuration information within the SSM Parameter store scales much better than attempting to script them in some way.
+*Create SSM Parameter Store values for wordpress*.

+Storing configuration information within the SSM Parameter store scales much better than attempting to script them in some way.
 1. Create Parameter - DBUser (the login for the specific wordpress DB).
 2. Create Parameter - DBName (the name of the wordpress database).